Every week, MobileSyrup outlines some of the most notable movies and TV shows that recently hit Canadian streaming platforms.

 With WandaVision wrapped up on Disney+, the streaming service is now airing a new documentary special about the making of the series.

 Specifically, the episode follows Elizabeth Olsen (Wanda), Paul Bettany (Vision) and other members of the cast and crew as they film the various episodes, including the one taped in front of a live studio audience.

 It’s important to note that Marvel Studios Assembled is a larger series that will offer behind-the-scenes looks at other Marvel Studios productions in the future, including Black Widow and Hawkeye.

 Disney+ Canada release date: March 12th, 2021

 Rotten Tomatoes score: N/A

 Stream Marvel Studios Assembled here.

 Disney+ costs $11.99/month or $119.99/year in Canada.

-The full list of movies and shows that hit Disney+ Canada in March can be found here.
-Meanwhile, a roundup of April’s new content is available here.
+The full list of movies and shows hitting Disney+ Canada this month can be found here.

-Rotten Tomatoes score: 78 percent (based on 54 reviews)
+Rotten Tomatoes score: 100 percent (based on six reviews)